 He had read some briefings at the beginning of his job that seemed bizarre, referencing strange propulsion methods, but had written them off as a test to see if he would leak or otherwise mishandle the info.
 Now, though, he understood what he'd been hired to do: reverse-engineer an alien aircraft.

-Lazar was assigned to work one one of nine aircraft located at S-4: a flying-saucer-like disc made of something that resembled stainless steel but wasn't.
+Lazar said he was assigned to work on one of nine aircraft located at S-4: a flying-saucer-like disc made of something that resembled stainless steel but wasn't.
 He nicknamed the craft "Sport Model" and, over time, became thoroughly convinced that it was extraterrestrial in origin.

-For starters, there was the paperwork that described the origins of the craft: the binary star system Zeta Reticuli, about 30 light-years from Earth, and more specifically a third object in the system, the planet ZR3.
-As of now, no third object has been publicly confirmed to exist in the system.
+For starters, there was the paperwork that described the origins of the craft: the binary star system Zeta Reticuli, about 30 light-years from Earth, and more specifically a world Lazar called planet ZR3.

 The paperwork also suggested that Earth had been involved with "grey aliens" from Zeta Reticuli for the past 10,000 years.
 Though it didn't say how humans came to possess the craft, this information seemed to imply that it had belonged to the grey aliens.